DevNambi/sql-server-regex/test/perf-tests.md

 # Performance Tests

-There are several performance tests for each of the functions
+There are several performance tests for each of the functions.

 ## Baseline Performance

-The performance tests are against a dataset of a million rows, generated from sys.all_objects.
-My thanks to [SQLPerformance.com](https://sqlperformance.com/2013/01/t-sql-queries/generate-a-set-1) for the idea.
+The performance tests are against a dataset of a million rows, [generated from sys.all_objects](https://sqlperformance.com/2013/01/t-sql-queries/generate-a-set-1).

 ## Performance Test Results